 Hagia Sophia and the Blue Mosque

-Ramadan was in full swing during our visit and the Sultan Ahmet Park, a couple of blocks from our hotel (the Nowy Efendi Hotel), that separates the Hagia Sophia and the Blue Mosque, was packed with families awaiting iftar, which was just a couple of hours away at this point.
+Ramadan was in full swing during our visit and the Sultan Ahmet Park, two blocks from our hotel (the Nowy Efendi Hotel), that separates the Hagia Sophia and the Blue Mosque, was packed with families awaiting iftar, which was just two hours away at this point.
 There was a great buzz about the park as friends and family talked and children ran around playing.
-We unfortunately missed the last entry into the Hagia Sofia and the Blue Mosque was not allowing visitors because of Ramadan.
-I would highly recommend a visit to both as they are absolutely stunning inside.
+We, unfortunately, missed the last entry into the Hagia Sofia and the Blue Mosque was not allowing visitors because of Ramadan.
+I would highly recommend a visit to both as they are stunning inside.
 We were content with our walk around the park soaking up the atmosphere.

-After the long flight we were happy to walk around.
-Thus, we decided to walk down to the waterfront near Galata Bridge, the bridge the separates the two European sides of Istanbul, a 15 minute walk from Sultan Ahmet Park.
+After the long flight, we were happy to walk around.
+Thus, we walked down to the waterfront near Galata Bridge, the bridge the separates the two European sides of Istanbul, a 15-minute walk from Sultan Ahmet Park.
 Istanbul is at its heart a water-oriented city and you will find some of its most vibrant scenes along its waterfronts.
-An added bonus to the spectacular Istanbul sunset from the Galata Bridge was the surrounding call to prayer that echoed from Istanbul’s uniquely Ottoman designed mosques that famously dot the city’s skyline.
+A bonus to the spectacular Istanbul sunset from the Galata Bridge was the surrounding call to prayer that echoed from Istanbul’s uniquely Ottoman designed mosques that famously dot the city’s skyline.